Skip to main content

 This page provides some guidance on how to find commonly requested information in the GA4 data.

 More information on the data source itself can be found on the GOV.UK GA4 data source page.
+Information on best practice accessing and using GA4 data can be found in the ‘Use the GA4 data’ section.

 Page views